koehlma/pygtkspellcheck/README.md

 ## 🥳 Showcase

-Over the time several project have used Python GTK Spellcheck or are still using it.
+Over time, several project have used Python GTK Spellcheck or are still using it.
 Among those are:

 - [Nested Editor](http://nestededitor.sourceforge.net/about.html): “Specialized editor for structured documents.”
 - [Cherry Tree](http://www.giuspen.com/cherrytree/): “A hierarchical note taking application, […].”